 My friend Kendall in Honduras reported they’ve got some but it is not as bad since it doesn’t tend to hit Roatan Island directly.
-It just skates along past.
+It just floats past.
 Their main tourist beaches face west so no sargasso issues there.
 He also mentioned that his buddy in Playa del Carmen told him they were moving it out with construction front loaders.
 I was not surprised to hear that.

 Johnny Waterfall in Tulum, Mexico reported it has not been not as bad as a couple of years ago.
 He also sent the video below of a guy in Playa Del Carmen where it shows that they actually dig holes in the sand and bury the stuff.
 It was in Spanish so I’m not sure exactly what the guy was saying.
 That would be nice but is hard to do on a limestone island.
 People here do use it for landfill, however.
 According to Google, Grace Bay Beach – Turks and Caicos is pretty much cleaned up.

 I went out a couple of times during the last 10 days or so specifically to take sargasso pics.
 I will leave you with a few.